karthikdechiraju/React-Table/README.md

-This is reactJS component that renders a html table.
+This is a ReactJS component that renders a html table.